- Our website and forms may be translated with the "Translate" button in the upper right corner of the web page, and under "menu" on phones.

 Food for Thought Lunch Program!

 Staff & Student Safety: Staff and student health and safety are paramount and ALL CDC, local and state guidelines are followed with fidelity.
+For details on a specific school’s social distancing practice during mealtimes, please contact the school principal: Elementary Holly Wehner, Middle & High School Martin Yablonovsky.

 Disclaimer: Menu items may be altered or substituted without prior notification due to supply and demand nationwide.